 While we were on our AmaWaterways river cruise, at the end of November/early December of 2013, we breezed quickly through Germany but managed to take a few shots that were noteworthy.
 We were on a Christmas Market cruise and there’s nothing as pretty as Christmastime in Germany.
 Enjoy my Germany travel photo gallery along the Danube River.

-During the time we were on the ship we stopped in Linz and Passau.
+During the time we were on the ship we stopped in Linz (in Austria) and Passau.
 Both towns were charming but we were there in the evening and my night photography didn’t capture what we saw.
 However, our daytime stops were in Regensburg and Nurnberg, both known for their charming and romantic Christmas Markets.

 For more details on this trip, click on the links below: